MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-Clauses/section-252.225-7021.md

 (e) The contract price does not include duty for end products or components for which the Contractor will claim duty-free entry.

-(f) The HTSUS is available on the Internet at *http://www.usitc.gov/tata/hts/bychapter/index.htm.* The following sections of the HTSUS provide information regarding duty-free status of articles specified in paragraph (a)(2)(ii)(A) of this clause:
+(f) The HTSUS is available on the Internet at *http://www.usitc.gov/tata/hts/bychapter/index.htm.* The following sections of the HTSUS provide information regarding duty-free status of articles specified in the definition of “Caribbean Basin country end product” within paragraph (a)of this clause:

 (1) General Note 3(c), Products Eligible for Special Tariff Treatment.